seregazhuk/seregazhuk.github.io_old/_drafts/2018-03-09-using-router-with-reactphp-http.md

 {% endhighlight %}

 The dispatcher has just one method `dispatch()`, which accepts a request method and URI and returns a plain array.
 The length of the array may differ, but it always contains at least one element.
 The first element of this array (`$routeInfo[0]`) represents a result of dispatching.
-It can be one of three values.
-All these values are presented as constants in `FastRoute\Dispatcher` interface:
+It can be one of three possible values.
+All these values are defined as constants in `FastRoute\Dispatcher` interface:

 {% highlight php %}
 <?php